For convenience, in in the following sections we abbreviate and

 .
 After this, the results can be proved

-straightforwardly using induction on and the relations
+straightforwardly using induction on

 (14) and (15) of the exterior algebra.